-When it comes to using these physical and digital assets, what types of protections does your company need?
-You may have some basic procedures in place – password changes every 90 days, an antivirus software, and maybe occasional technology upgrades.
-These protections are a great starting point, but over time they can become vulnerable to the point where employees are less productive or their devices can be easily hacked.
-Oftentimes, they’re bypassed in a manner where it’s noticed after the damage has been done.
+What types of protection does your company need when it comes to using these physical and digital assets?
+You may have some basic procedures in place – password changes every 90 days, antivirus software, and maybe occasional technology upgrades.
+These protections are a great starting point, but over time they can become vulnerable to where employees are less productive, or their devices can easily get hacked.
+Often, hackers can bypass in a manner where it does not get noticed until after the damage is done.

 A relaxed approach to asset protection is no longer an option when your company handles valuable, private sensitive information, such as HIPAA.
-The more prepared you are, the safer your company and client’s assets are.
+Instead, the more prepared you are, the safer your company and client’s assets are.

 What Do Assets Include?

 An asset can be an item, thing, or entity that can potentially bring value to an organization.
-This can include hardware such as computer systems or spare parts, and software, such as licenses and subscriptions.
+This can include computer systems or spare parts and software, such as licenses and subscriptions.

 A key part of maintaining tangible and intangible assets is asset management.
-This is an approach to realize the value, total lifecycle costs, and the asset’s overall performance.
-Doing so helps an organization maintaining their return on investment and continue working towards their business objectives.
+This approach realizes the value, total lifecycle costs, and the asset’s overall performance.
+Doing so helps an organization maintaining its return on investment and continue working towards its business objectives.

-A company should know what assets they have, how they’re holding up, and if their protections are continuing to meet their business requirements.
+A company should know what assets they have, how they’re holding up, and if their protections continue to meet their business requirements.

 Planning for Asset Protection

-When first starting with an asset management and protection strategy, consider the following:
+When first starting with asset management and protection strategy, consider the following:

 Common IT Assets At Risk

-When it comes to IT asset management, one of the biggest vulnerabilities are outdated devices.
+Outdated devices are one of the biggest vulnerabilities when it comes to IT asset management.
 Old devices can slow your team productivity and increase the risk of downtime and lost data due to encryption malware.

-Another asset risk are outdated operating systems.
-According to Bitsight, “when large technology companies release software updates, they not only provide patches for security vulnerabilities, but they also help end-users to protect their systems against cyber attacks.”
-While researching 35,000 companies, Bitsight found that even though the evidence is clear that outdated operating systems pose a threat to companies, it is typical for companies to take months to update.
+Another asset risk is outdated operating systems.
+According to BitSight, “when large technology companies release software updates, they not only provide patches for security vulnerabilities, but they also help end-users to protect their systems against cyber attacks.”
+However, while researching 35,000 companies, BitSight found that even though the evidence is clear that outdated operating systems threaten companies, it is typical for companies to take months to update.

 Make sure your company is protected as soon as possible.
 Start identifying vulnerabilities in your digital and physical assets before it’s too late.